shangyuj/101B/index.md

     changing - it's natural."
 A: "It is morally wrong to cheat on your spouse, why on earth would you have done that?"
 B: "But what is morality exactly?")

+### Learning Activity - Fallacy Charades!
+- Get into groups of 2 with your classmates.
+- Each group will receive a fallacy flashcard.
+Without naming the fallacy on your flashcard, explain or act out the fallacy to the class.
+- The rest of the class will identify the fallacy.

 ## 3/26
 ### Discussion questions after reading [*Generation Overshare*](https://www.austinchronicle.com/screens/2009-03-06/751524/)